-The Ontario Dietitians in Public Health (ODPH) have also published provincial child care nutrition resources to supplement these new recommendations, including a Practical Guide and Self-Assessment Tool.
+The Ontario Dietitians in Public Health (ODPH) have also published provincial child care nutrition resources to supplement Ministry recommendations, including a Practical Guide and Self-Assessment Tool.
 The Practical Guide includes recommendations on menu planning, healthy food and beverage choices, and supporting a healthy eating environment.
 The Self-Assessment Tool complements the Practical Guide and will help child care providers assess their menus to ensure compliance with the Child Care and Early Years Act, 2014 (section 42 of Ont.
 Reg.
 137/15).
 These resources are available in both English and French.

 This website also includes a new nutrition toolkit for child care providers, called Paint Your Plate with Vegetables and Fruit.
 The goal of this toolkit is to expose young children to a variety of vegetables and fruit in child care settings.
 The toolkit aligns with How Does Learning Happen?
 Ontario’s Pedagogy for the Early Years (2014) and offers menu planning tips, in addition to curriculum resources.